-Overall duration: 2015 to 2019
+Overall duration: 2015 to 2021

-Since 2015 this method has been applied throughout the country to help create the Tunisian government’s new 2016-20 Five-Year Development Plan.
-These development projects are in part highly ambitious, yet the regional stakeholders lack the necessary funding, the organisational and technical skills, and the necessary management experience to implement the new plans properly.
-Nor do they possess the appropriate skills for getting the local communities, civil society associations and private sector involved in the development process.
-As a result, the new participatory approaches to integrated regional development are not yet established within the governorates.
+Since 2015 this method has been applied throughout the country to help create the Tunisian Government’s new Five-Year Development Plan 2016/2020.
+Some of the development projects are highly ambitious, yet the regional stakeholders lack both the necessary funding and the required technical skills.
+Furthermore, they do not have sufficient management experience to implement the new plans appropriately.
+The stakeholders lack experience in getting the local communities, civil society associations and the local private sector involved in the development processes.
+As a result, the new participatory approaches for integrated regional development have not yet been established within the governorates.

-- Support for public administration, private sector and civil society organisations in the design and implementation of projects.
+- Support for public administration, the private sector and civil society organisations in the design and implementation of projects.